 The RIG aims to produce an edited volume in the third or fourth year of its existence, and also to host a conference in about the same time scale.

-Janet Goodall, Bath Spa University
+Dr Janet Goodall, University of Bath

 To view the full content of this group you must join the RIG.
 Click the tick box alongside the relevant RIG groups on your 'my details' page.